learnbyexample/Ruby_Scripting/chapters/Exercises.md

 * accepts two integers
 * for all integers in the range defined by them, find all numbers that are simultaneously palindromes in decimal, binary and octal representations - for example, **585** is palindrome in all three representations
-* return the result as list of lists
+* return the result as array of arrays
-* first list should contain pairs of decimal and binary numbers
+* first array should contain pairs of decimal and binary numbers
-* second list should contain groups of decimal, binary and octal numbers
+* second array should contain groups of decimal, binary and octal numbers

 ```ruby
 >> num_palindrome(6, 20)